DamienIrving/teaching/utas/utas_climate_lecture.md

 The Earth spins to the east and the speed of that rotation at the surface is fastest at the equator and drops to zero at the poles.
-That's because the speed depends on the distance which has to be covered in each daily rotation (about 24,000 miles at the equator and zero at the poles;
+That's because the speed depends on the distance which has to be covered in each daily rotation (about 40,000 kms at the equator and zero at the poles;
-so the rotational speed varies from about 1000 to 0 mph).
+so the rotational speed varies from about 1,690 to 0 km/hr)..

 So, winds blowing to lower latitude get left behind as they rotate eastward at a lower speed than the surface they are traveling over